muehmar/pojo-builder/README.md

 * 0.2.3 - Make the extension be extendable by the pojo itself
 * 0.2.2 - Support constructors with optional fields wrapped into `java.util.Optional`
 * 0.2.1 - Add support for primitives and arrays
-* 0.2.0 - Add SafeBuilder to the extension class
+* 0.2.0 - Add PojoBuilder to the extension class
 * 0.1.0 - Initial release, creates empty extension class